CRT-3005/Identity-Security/hardening.md

 # 🧩 Final Summary

-LAPS is now fully deployed:
+LAPS is now fully deployed and functioning:

-- ✔ Installed on clients and DC
+- ✔ Installed on domain controller and clients
-- ✔ AD schema extended
+- ✔ GPO configured and applied
-- ✔ GPO configured
+- ✔ AD permissions granted
-- ✔ Permissions granted
+- ✔ Local admin passwords securely backed up
-- ✔ Password rotation working
+- ✔ Password expiration and rotation working
-- ✔ Verified via ADUC, PowerShell, and Event Viewer
+- ✔ Events verified in Event Viewer

-LAPS is now a core hardening control in the Identity Security project.
+LAPS now serves as a core hardening control in the Identity Security project.